Angelina Ballerina: Adaptations

 In 2001, Angelina Ballerina, a British animated TV series based on the books, was produced by HIT Entertainment in the United Kingdom.
 The series featured actress Finty Williams as the voice of Angelina, and Judi Dench as Miss Lilly.
 The series aired on the CITV block on ITV in the United Kingdom and on PBS Kids in the United States, where it was presented by Connecticut Public Television.

 A computer-animated revival Angelina Ballerina: The Next Steps premiered on PBS stations in 5 September 2009.
 It is directed by Davis Doi and animated at SD Entertainment.
 WNET, after purchasing CPTV's production unit, is the producer of the program.

 English National Ballet took a live version of Angelina Ballerina called Angelina's Star Performance on tour in autumn 2007.

 A second revival was announced in 2015, was to be co-produced by Mattel (who acquired HIT Entertainment in 2012) and 9 Story Media Group.
 A revival of Barney & Friends was announced at the same time.
-However, no new information on either revival has been provided since the initial announcement.
+However, whilst Barney eventually got revived as Barney's World, no news nor updates have been given for the Angelina Ballerina reboot.